blanchart/zellwk.com/src/posts/2021-01-27-simple-real-word-regex.md

   <img src="/images/2021/real-world-regex/array.png" alt="">
 </figure>

-At this point we can loop through the `props` array to get the values we need.
+And now we can loop through the `props` array to get the values we need.
 Each odd item is the property and each even item is the value needed.

 ##  Combining the regular expressions

-Square brackets symbolizes OR in regular expressions.
+Square brackets symbolize OR in regular expressions.
 If we put any character inside square brackets, the regular expression will find the letter inside it.

 So if a regular expression says `/[abc]/, it will look for letter a, or letter b, or letter c.

-We can use this behaviour to combine all three `replace` call into a single one.
+We can use this behaviour to combine all three `replace` calls into a single one.

 ```javascript
 const props = attribute